-- 2020 Fall Term
+- 2021 Fall Term

-- 2021 Winter Term
+- 2022 Winter Term

-- 2021 Summer Term
+- 2022 Summer Term

-2020 Fall Term
+2021 Fall Term

-August 24 - September 11 Faculty of Information Orientation August 28 Recommended deadline to make minimum tuition payment or defer to ensure that the University received and processed your payment by September 11 September 7 Labour Day (University closed) September 11 Registration deadline for students starting their program in the Fall term; after this date a late registration fee will be assessed Monday, September 14 First day of Fall term classes September 21 Final date to add Fall term (F-section) or Full year (Y-section) courses September 30 Deadline to apply for the Omnibus Awards Application For incoming students: deadline to request for Transfer Credit or Exemption Recommended date to clear off Fall term tuition balance to ensure that the University receives and processes your payment by October 15th.
+August 23 - September 10 Faculty of Information Orientation August 27 Recommended deadline to make minimum tuition payment or defer to ensure that the University received and processed your payment by September 11 September 6 Labour Day (University closed) September 10 Registration deadline for students starting their program in the Fall term; after this date a late registration fee will be assessed Monday, September 12 First day of Fall term classes September 20 Final date to add Fall term (F-section) or Full year (Y-section) courses September 30 Deadline to apply for the Omnibus Awards Application For incoming students: deadline to request for Transfer Credit or Exemption Recommended date to clear off Fall term tuition balance to ensure that the University receives and processes your payment by October 15th.
 Beyond which, a monthly service charge will begin accruing on any outstanding Fall term balance.
-Monday, October 12 Thanksgiving holiday (University closed) October 15 University must process tuition by this date beyond which, a monthly service charge will begin accruing on any outstanding Fall term balance" October 26 Last date to drop an Fall term (F-section) courses with no academic penalty.
+Monday, October 12 Thanksgiving holiday (University closed) October 25 Last date to drop an Fall term (F-section) courses with no academic penalty.
 You may drop the course on ACORN.
 Note: The last date to cancel a course or registration with no academic penalty is not the same as the last date to be eligible for a refund.
-November 9-13 Reading week November 30 For students not receiving OSAP/other government provincial loans: Recommended datefor students to clear off Winter term tuition balance to ensure the University received and processed your payment by December 15th.
-Beyond that, a monthly service charge will accrue on any outstanding Winter term balance.
-NOTE: THIS DEADLINE HAS BEEN EXTENDED to January 30th, 2021 to ensure the University received and processed your payment by February 15th, 2021 Monday, December 14 Last day of Fall term classes December 15-21 Exam period (if applicable) December 23- January 1 University closed for the winter break from Wednesday, December 23 to Friday, January 1 inclusive.
+November 8-12 Reading week November 30 Payment deadline to avoid service charges on unpaid Winter (January to April) term tuition and non-tuition fees for students registered in the Fall and Winter Terms, except for those who have successfully registered without payment because they are receiving OSAP or other government loans, a full funding package via a research stipend, a major award or scholarship, teaching assistantships, tuition waiver, and/or sponsorships.
+Monthly service charges will begin accruing on December 15.
+Monday, December 13 Last day of Fall term classes December 14-20 Exam period (if applicable) December 22- 31 University closed for the winter break from Wednesday, December 23 to Friday, December 31 inclusive.
+January 3 2021 Faculty of Information Deadline: Coursework must be completed and grades submitted for fall term (F) courses.
+January 12, 2021 Grades for Fall term courses available for viewing by students on ACORN.